Alfresco/docs-alfresco/support/latest/resources/access.md

 If you are unable to locate the source code for a product or module, or need credentials to the Nexus repository, please contact Alfresco Support.

-> **Important:** If you modify the code beyond basic extensions, you will invalidate your support contract.
+> **Note:** If you modify the code beyond basic extensions, you will invalidate your support contract.
 To ensure this does not occur, please contact Alfresco with your proposed changes.